simonbates/nexus-dist/README.md

+# Nexus

-A distribution of the Nexus and supporting tools.
+This project provides a distribution of the Nexus and includes the following components:

+- Nexus base API
+- Visible Nexus web interface
+- Co-Occurrence Engine for dynamic creation and wiring of components

+Docker and Vagrant configurations are provided for running the Nexus with the components listed above.

-# Running the Nexus
+## Running the Nexus

-## Docker
+### Docker

-Users with Docker installed (either for Mac/Windows or natively on Linux) can use the provided Dockerfile to built and start Nexus containers.
+Users with Docker installed (Docker For Windows, Docker For Mac, or natively on Linux) can run Nexus either by building a container image themselves, using the provided Dockerfile, or by using the public `gpii/nexus` image.

-The easiest method for someone to start a container running the Nexus is to use the public `gpii/nexus` image:
+The easiest method to start a container running the Nexus is to use the public `gpii/nexus` image:

 ```
 $ docker run -d -p 9081:9081 gpii/nexus